 In November 2000, the United States enacted the FSC Repeal and Extraterritorial Income Exclusion Act (the "Act") in response to a challenge from the World Trade Organization ("WTO") that the existing tax benefits provided by foreign sales corporations were prohibited tax subsidies.
 The Act generally repeals the foreign sales corporation and implements an extraterritorial income ("ETI") tax benefit.
 Recently, the European Union stated that it did not believe the ETI provisions bring U.S. tax law into WTO-compliance and asked the WTO to rule on the matter.
-On January 14, 2002, the WTO ruled in favor of the European Union's charge.
+On August 30, 2002, the WTO ruled that the European Union may impose up to \$4 billion per year in retaliatory duties against U.S. exports.
 As a result, there may be further related changes to U.S. export tax law in connection with this ruling.
+In 2001, export benefits reduced the Company's effective tax rate by 6.6%.
 Any such prospective changes regarding tax benefits associated with the Company's export sales may adversely impact the Company's effective tax rate and decrease its net income in future periods.